LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 Known issues:
 ------------------------------------------
 * (fix?)
 A stop job is running ... -> https://bbs.archlinux.org/viewtopic.php?pid=1618677#p1618677

+* Optimized-rt-system.servive has more than one ExecStart= settings, ...

+* Configuration texmf.cnf not found

+* Any thing overflows the HDD (???cow_size, Optimize-rt, StopJobfix, etc.???)

 * ad-blocker does not work right - install it via firefox